TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Delegate.md

 <br />

-The dns records was sucessfully added.
+The DNS record was sucessfully added.
 Let's assign a SPN to this record:

-⚠️ Note: Important to run the command twice times, with the --aditional flag and without it.
+⚠️ Note: Important to run the command twice, with the --aditional flag and without it.

 <br />